Sure Dividend

 Growth Prospects

 First, the net interest margin represents the spread between the interest rates it pays on its deposits and the interest rates it earns on its loans.
-The rise in interest rates has generally been a positive tailwind for the nation’s banks, as their net interest margin has expand.
+The rise in interest rates has generally been a positive tailwind for the nation’s banks, as their net interest margin has expanded.

 Loan growth is another way to grow revenue.
 The company has steadily grown its loan portfolio in the past five years.